Implementing Information Security for US Federal Agencies

 Implement automated assessment trails for initialization of Assessment Logs

 Implement automated assessment trails for Creation and Deletion of System Level Objects

 Record at least User Identification, Type of Event, Date and Time, Success or Failure Indication, Origination of Event, and Identity or name of effected data, system component, or resource

 Review logs and security events for all system components to identify anomalies or suspicious activity

 Cygna Auditor monitors all successful and failed data activity such as file or folder creation, access, updates, deletions, who made the changes and when they were made.

-Cygna Auditor's built-in and custom alerting notifies you of unusual activity such as scripted permission changes or mass file updates typical of ransomware.
+Cygna Auditor's built-in and custom alerting notifies you of critical changes such as membership changes to privileged groups.

 Privileged Account Management